Asimov-Chuang/DeepHalo/Unm8-2.md

 (FETA: NN architecture not scalable to model high-order interactions.
 A high-dimensional tensor is needed.
 FATE: Entangle.
 No explicit control over the order it can represent.

+Give an example from e-commerce that there are practical situations where the decision maker would like to capture interactions upto a specific order.
 )